Overview of the Privacy Act

 Where an application for a public interest determination raises issues that require an urgent decision, the commissioner can make a temporary public interest determination until the application has been decided.

 Where an entity breaches an APP, this is ‘an interference with the privacy of an individual’ under section 13(1) of the PA 1988.
 Part V of the PA 1988 gives the Information Commissioner the power to investigate possible interferences with privacy, on the commissioner’s own initiative or in response to a complaint.

 The commissioner can seek certain remedies for breaches of the APPs, including enforceable undertakings, injunctions, and civil penalty orders.

-If an entity engages in serious or repeated breaches of the APPs or a registered Privacy Code, the commissioner may apply to the Federal Court or the Federal Circuit Court for an order that the entity pay a civil penalty of up to 2000 penalty units (which, for a breach occurring on or after 1 July 2020, is $444 000).
+If an entity engages in serious or repeated breaches of the APPs or a registered Privacy Code, the commissioner may apply to the Federal Court or to the Federal Circuit and Family Court of Australia for an order that the entity pay a civil penalty of up to 2000 penalty units (which, for a breach occurring on or after 1 July 2020, is $444 000).

 The Privacy Amendment (Notifiable Data Breaches) Act 2017 (Cth) amended the PA 1988 to enshrine a mandatory data breach notification scheme.
 Since 22 February 2018, APP entities have been required to notify the Information Commissioner, and the individuals affected, of any data breach that is likely to result in serious harm to any individuals whose personal information is involved.
 The notification to individuals must include recommendations about steps individuals should take to respond to the breach.
 Failure to notify the Information Commissioner of a data breach is deemed to be an interference with privacy and triggers the Information Commissioner’s existing enforcement powers.

 Recognised external dispute resolution schemes